platformsh/platformsh-docs/docs/src/development/local/lando.md

 ### Get started with Lando

-We based the following examples on the [PHP template](https://github.com/platformsh-templates/php).
+The following examples are based on the [PHP template](https://github.com/platformsh-templates/php).

 Several stacks are available on Lando (LAMP, LEMP, MEAN).
 If you use a specific stack, adapt the steps below accordingly.